wp-plugins/moviesformyblog/readme.txt

 == Changelog ==

+= 1.2 =
+* updated the webservices urls to point to a new location because hosting providers changed.

 = 1.1 =
 * Fixed the headers already sent error.
 * Changed the default css to match the default theme in version 3.0.